Malaysia: Peninsula and Borneo - July 2006

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-The coral-eating acanthaster starfish is called "crown of thorns" in English ... or COT.
-And this Sunday, it's the party of COT pickers!
+The acanthaster starfish, a coral eater, is called "crown of thorns" in English... or COT.
+And this Sunday, it's the COT collectors' day!

 200 divers and 3,000 TOCs harvested

-The harvest of crowns of thorns Tioman, which I mentioned in the previous post, gives rise to a small ceremony, the next day, with lunch offered at the restaurant Nazri 1 from the end of the beach, to more than 200 divers who participated in the operation.
+The crowns of thorns" harvest in Tioman, which I mentioned in the previous post, gives rise to a small ceremony, the next day, with lunch offered at the restaurant Nazri 1 from the end of the beach, to the more than 200 divers who participated in the operation.

-An official splits a small speech in English hesitant microphone.
-In all, more than 3,000 critters have been collected.
-That's twice as much as last year.
+An official makes a short speech in hesitant English at the microphone.
+In all, more than 3,000 bugs were collected.
+That's twice as many as last year.

-I am not a specialist in the field (and the environmental officer for the island even less, because last year again, said official confused sea urchins and TOCs, 'said one of the instructors maliciously of diving), but in my humble opinion, it is a drop of water in the ocean (it is the case to say it).
-Well-meaning in appearance, this harvest, conducted only once a year, is not likely to have a lasting impact on the local TOC population.
+I am not an expert in this field (and the environmental officer for the island even less so, as last year, the said official confused sea urchins and COTs, as one of the diving instructors mischievously told me), but in my humble opinion, this is a drop in the ocean (so to speak).
+As well intentioned as it may seem, this harvest, conducted only once a year, will surely not affect the local TOC population in the long term.

-For my part, I think it aims above all to promote the image of Tioman, for tourism development purposes, with financial objectives to the key, more than actually save the reefs.
-Which would rather need that we start by dealing with the treatment of waste on the island (there's work!)
-And the discharge of wastewater ...
-But that, obviously, it's more complicated and less fun to organize as an operation.
+For my part, I think that it is mainly aimed at promoting the image of Tioman, for tourism development purposes, with financial objectives at stake, rather than really saving the reefs.
+The reefs would rather need to start by taking care of the waste treatment on the island (there's a lot of work to do!) and of the waste water discharge...
+But this, obviously, is more complicated and less fun to organize, as an operation.

-Well, I admit, I'm having a bad mind.
-Each diver was awarded a small honorific diploma (it does not eat bread).
-I have mine…
+Well, I confess, I'm being unkind.
+Each diver was given a small honorary diploma (it doesn't eat bread).
+I got mine...

 🙃